"Taking Flight" Exhibit Sponsors

-Current Holocaust Museum Houston Chair Gail Klein and “The Butterfly Project” Chair Tali Blumrosen committed to the preservation of the butterflies and the creation of this book in 2014.
-Our hardcover book has now become a reality through the coordination of HMH Trustee Benjamin Warren and the generous sponsorship of Peter Kraus and Bernstein Private Wealth Management.
+Holocaust Museum Houston Immediate Past Chair Gail Klein and “The Butterfly Project” Chair Tali Blumrosen committed to the preservation of the butterflies and the creation of this book in 2014.
+Our hardcover book has now become a reality through the coordination of HMH Vice Chair Benjamin Warren and the generous sponsorship of Peter Kraus and Bernstein Private Wealth Management.
 Kraus’s commitment celebrates the lifesaving work of his grandparents, who courageously saved 50 children from Nazi-occupied Europe in 1939.

 The Museum’s Board of Trustees was generous with its counsel and guidance throughout the lifetime of the project, and volunteers served as the heart of this undertaking.

 The Museum thanks the many volunteers who served quietly and anonymously.
 We acknowledge the efforts of Cyndy Elliot, Susan Myers and Mary Kay Porter in initiating the project.
 We also thank current and former HMH staff for their efforts to communicate, educate and support the development of “The Butterfly Project” and the exhibit “Taking Flight.”